Joseph Granville was in the business of prognostication. He was a stock market maven. He knew precisely what to buy and when to buy. He moved markets.

 Lehman Brothers was rated A-Okay by Moody’s right after the de-facto collapse of Bear Stearns.

-Three months later, the company went under; a company that survived World Wars, recessions and depressions, a company that has been around almost since the founding of this country couldn’t survive the reckless risk-taking that ran rampant on both Wall Street and Main Street alike.
+Three months later, the company went under; a company that survived World Wars, recessions and depressions, a company that has been around almost since the founding of this country couldn’t survive the reckless risk-taking that ran rampant on Wall Street and Main Street alike.

 Then there are headlines like these.